Florian-Wilhelm/Raspberry-Pi/README.md

 **Project 7 - PIR sensor**

-Small project for educational purposes: triggering the Pico user LED (Pin 25) with a PIR sensor via interrupt.
+Training project: triggering the Pico user LED (Pin 25) with a PIR sensor via interrupt.

+**Project 8 - PIO blinky**

+Training project: Using the PIO for flashing the onboard LED.